Kentico/xperience-zapier-cli/README.md

 2. After installation, go to the __Sites application__ and import the package located at _~\CMS\App_Data\CMSModules\Xperience.Zapier\Xperience.Zapier.zip_

 3. If you are using the MVC development model and would like to trigger Zaps when object events are fired from the MVC project, install the __Xperience.Zapier.Common__ package in the MVC project

+## Enabling REST

+The native Zapier application uses Xperience's REST endpoint to authenticate requests and obtain data from your site.
+REST must be enabled and configured properly to use the [Zapier integrations](#zapier-integrations), regardless of whether you are using the NuGet packages or not.

+[Follow our instructions](https://docs.xperience.io/k12sp/integrating-3rd-party-systems/kentico-rest-service/configuring-the-rest-service) for enabling the REST service, including all server configuration, Xperience settings, and the `runAllManagedModulesForAllRequests` attribute.
+Consider also enabling the __Allow sensitive fields for administrators__ setting if you'd like to get/set sensitive fields (e.g. _UserPassword_).

 ## Using the integration without NuGet packages